awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

    For more information about stage\-level cache settings, see [Enable API Caching](api-gateway-caching.md)\.
 **Important**
 If you enable API caching for an API stage, your AWS account may be charged for API caching\.
-Cachine is not eligible for the AWS free tier\.
+Caching is not eligible for the AWS free tier\.
 **Tip**
 You can also override enabled stage\-level cache settings for individual methods\.
 To do so, expand the stage under the **Stages** secondary navigation pane and choose a method\.
 Then, in the stage editor, choose the **Override for this method** option for **Settings**\.
 In the **Cache Settings** area, you can set or clear **Enable Method Cache** or customize any other desired options\.
 For more information about the method\-level cache settings, see [Enable API Caching](api-gateway-caching.md)\.